aamrlyman/SeparatingDataAndLogicExample/README.md

 Other times we will want the flexibility to add new behaviors, and so in that part of the system we prefer data types and procedures."

 Is procedural code the answer?
 - Am I working with a single concept that can be well represented in a data structure?

-"In any given system we will sometimes want the flexibility to add new data types, and so we prefer objects for that part of the system.
-Other times we will want the flexibility to add new behaviors, and so in that part of the system we prefer data types and procedures."

-Is procedural code the answer?
-- Am I working with a single concept that can be well represented in a data structure?
+If yes, then procedural code will lead to code that is easier to augment, test, and maintain.